CustomTypeOne/LoopPatches/README.md

 A new branch, dev-b36573a was created from dev.
 That branch will work up through commit b36573a.

+Be sure to use the curl statements from the correct branch to get the correct patches.

 Please test with every update and be aware that you use these patches at your own risk and are responsible for ensuring they work as you expect.
 Adjust settings carefully - there are no guardrails or error checking features.

 * The terminal display when you paste the commands shows the `curl` command results